 His later works from the 1980s and 1990s were often collaborations with his son Björn, as well as other artists.
 These later works, which appear as haphazard assemblages or installations, are actually carefully choreographed and constructed to create a narrative of memory.

-He represented Switzerland at the 1982 Venice Biennale and is represented in many major collections including that of the Hamburger Bahnhof, Berlin, and Tate Collection, London.
+Roth represented Switzerland at the 1982 Venice Biennale and is represented in many major collections including the Hamburger Bahnhof and Tate Collection.